 Selection of works

 Our review committee will review the submission requests as soon as possible.
 We are still waiting to hear back from the venue in terms of availability of dates for the exhibition.
-The space is expected to be 4,000 square feet but judging is on hold pending this final approval.
+Judging is on hold pending this final approval.
 We ask the artists to please be patient.

 About the Judges.
 The jury panel is made from community representatives, art professionals, agency representatives, and FAMA funders.